This post lists some of the best things to do in Rome in June, updated for 2023.

 The only downside to this holiday is that the city gets a bit upended.
 Some banks and museums may shut down and widespread road closures are to be expected.

-8) See a Concert
+8. Attend a Concert

 There are a lot of great venues in Rome and the city tends to attract a lot of touring musical artists.

 If the large rock festival mentioned above isn't your thing, there are other concerts happening this June that will be just as fun.

 - Marracash | Jun 1st